-[Image above] Lithium disilicate, pictured above, is the most common glass-ceramic used in dental work, but it is mechanically weak compared to other ceramics, like porcelain and zirconia.
+[Image above] Lithium disilicate, pictured above, is a glass-ceramic used commonly in dental work, but it is mechanically weak compared to other ceramics, like porcelain and zirconia.
 Researchers in Sweden developed a glass-ceramic made of zircon that is much stronger.
 Credit: Ivoclar Vivadent North America, YouTube

 We are at that time of year where we regretfully say goodbye to candy canes and gingerbread and say hello to chocolate of every kind (I swear Valentine’s Day advertising begins earlier every year).
 For many of us, this transition between holidays signals the time we resign ourselves to an annual check-up at the dentist, to see what havoc our consumption of sugary treats over the last year did to our teeth.

 For many people, there is reason to dread this annual visit.
 More than 90 percent of United States adults have some degree of tooth decay, and about 15 million people have crown and bridge replacements for missing teeth.
 Chances are high that your annual visit will turn into multiple visits and cost a pretty penny.